mdai26/PGNN/README.md

 The 3D polygrain microstructure is generated through [Voronoi Tessellation](https://en.wikipedia.org/wiki/Voronoi_diagram).
 The code can be found in the folder [VoronoiGrain](https://github.com/mdai26/PGNN/tree/main/Voronoigrain).

-- How to run the code.
-By default setting, 100 microstructures with the size of 64 x 64 x 64 can be generated.
+- By default setting, 100 microstructures with the size of 64 x 64 x 64 can be generated through
   ```
   python datageneration.py
   ```

-- Change setting of microstructure generation: revise Line #122-#138 of datageneration.py
+- The parameters used for microstructure generation can be changed through revising Line #122-#138 of datageneration.py
   ```
   # set random seed
   random_seed = 10